distributeaid/docs-old-mintlify/needs-assessment/field-types.md

     It is these relational fields that will need the accompanying [id number](./id-number.md) from the other noted collection in the data transfer.

+    May want to include how to populate a relation field-type in an API call.